GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 **Configuration Parameters:**

-* Gemini API Provider: This extension makes use of the Gemini family of generative models.
-For Google AI you will require an API key, whereas Vertex AI will authenticate using application default credentials.
-For more information see the [docs](https://firebase.google.com/docs/admin/setup#initialize-sdk).
+* Gemini API Provider: This extension makes use of the Gemini family of large language models.
+Currently the extension supports the Google AI Gemini API (for developers) and the Vertex AI Gemini API.
+Learn more about the differences between the Google AI and Vertex AI Gemini APIs here.

-* Generative model: Which genai model do you want to use?
-For Google AI the list of supported models is [here](https://ai.google.dev/models/gemini), and this parameter should be set to the model name, the second segment of the model code (for example models/gemini-pro should be chosen as gemini-pro).
-For Vertex AI, there is a list of models [here](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models), currently only the Gemini family of models listed there is supported.
+* Gemini model: Input the name of theWhich Gemini model you would like to use.
+To view available models for each provider, see: [Vertex AI Gemini models](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models), [Google AI Gemini models](https://ai.google.dev/models/gemini)

 * Google AI API Key: If you have selected Google AI as your provider, then this parameteris required.
 If you have instead selected Vertex AI, then this parameter is not required, and application default credentials will be used.

-* Collection Path: Path to the Firestore collection where text will be generated.
+* Firestore Collection Path: Used to store conversation history represented as documents.
+This extension will listen to the specified collection(s) for new message documents.

-* Prompt: Prompt.
-Use {{ handlebars }} for variable substitution from the created or updated doc.
+* Prompt: This is the text that you want the Gemini API to generate a response for.
+It can be free-form text or it can use handlebars variables to substitute values from the Firestore document.
 For example if you set this parameter as "What is the capital of {{ country }}?"

 * Variable fields: A comma separated list of fields to substitute as variables in the prompt.